noahweasley/Node-User-Settings/README.md

 # Node User Settings

 ### A universal but simple node library to implement user settings, but originally built to work with Electron.js.

-Synchronous version of the API is also available.
+* Synchronous functions
+* Asynchronous functions
+* Callback-based functions

+ All of them are available for use !

 ## Installation and API Usage